meonkeys/shb/src/book.md

 ZFS

 : A fancy, stable filesystem with many advanced features such as encryption, bit rot mitigation, journaling, volume management, and snapshotting.
+Used to stand for Zettabyte File System.

 # The End